sampsund/Terraform-Examples/README.md

+## Provision of Ubuntu Linux VM on Azure
-- The terraform file "cl-linuxvm.tf" provisions Ubuntu Linux vm on Azure cloud.
-The following are achieved as part of the Ubuntu provisioning process.
+#### The terraform file cl-linuxvm.tf provisions Ubuntu Linux vm.
+The following are created as part of the Ubuntu provisioning process.
   * Create a Resource Group "cl_resource_group"
   * Create a Virtual Network "cl_virtual_network"
   * Create a Subnet "cl_subnet"